Battleground seats - the grudge contests this election

 Green MP Chloe Swarbrick is fighting to hold onto only the second electorate seats the Green Party has held – after Jeanette Fitzsimons won Coromandel in 1999.
 She holds it with a majority of 1068.
 Her closest rival is considered to be National’s Mahesh Muralidhar, the CE of a venture capital firm.

 The seat was usually a Labour stronghold until Nikki Kaye won it for National in 2008.
-When she resigned in 2020, Swarbrick who was already a list MP, beat Labour’s Helen White, who is standing in Mt Albert this election.
+When she resigned in 2020, Swarbrick - who was already a list MP - beat Labour’s Helen White, who is standing in Mt Albert this election.
 Labour’s candidate is software engineer Oscar Sims.
 A recent poll by Curia for the Taxpayers’ Union had Swarbrick and Muralidhar effectively tied on 26 per cent and 24 per cent with Sims on 12 per cent.
 But 29 per cent were undecided.
-Swarbrick is No 3 on the Green Party list and Muralidhar is No 43.
+Swarbrick is No 3 on the Green Party list and Muralidhar is No 43 for National.

 Hauraki-Waikato